• Skip to primary navigation

 • Beat in milk until frosting is smooth and silky

-• Stir in vanilla extract.
+• Stir in vanilla extract and salt.
 Use a spatula to scrape the frosting into a piping bag (I used one fitted with a Wilton 2D tip, but just using a Ziploc bag with a hole snipped out of one corner would work as well) and set aide.

 Chocolate Espresso Frosting